nus-cs2103-AY2425S1/tp/docs/team/jiawei.md

 ### Project: ResearchRoster

-ResearchRoster is a desktop address book application used for teaching Software Engineering principles.
+ResearchRoster is a desktop application designed for researchers managing large groups of study participants.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.